AllenDowney/ThinkDataStructures/day02/README.md

     `public Chicken remove(int index){...}`

-6. How can we add a `Chicken` in the middle of our `MyArrayList`?
+6. How can we add a `Chicken` in the middle of our `MyLinkedList`?
 Add an overloaded `add` function that takes in an index as a first argument and inserts a chicken at that index.
 Note that we are not replacing any chickens, just inserting one in between two other chickens.
 (Also perform error handeling here).

     `public void add(int index, Chicken c){...}`